-Zhou told AFP that about 10 Chinese visitors were robbed on one day in October, mainly in the famed Louvre museum, right in the heart of the city.
-And in February, “a minibus caught in a traffic jam was attacked, its windows were smashed and hand bags stolen”, he said, adding there was a more recent attack on Chinese nationals at a four-star hotel in Paris.
+Zhou told AFP that about 10 Chinese visitors were robbed on one day, mainly in the famed Louvre museum, right in the heart of the city.
+And a month later, “a minibus caught in a traffic jam was attacked, its windows were smashed and handbags were stolen”, he said, adding there was a more recent attack on Chinese nationals at a four-star hotel in Paris.

 Zhou said the Chinese were targeted as they were big spenders, adding: “Some of them carry up to 20,000 euros ($25,000) for shopping.”